Some of our current projects:

 The UN Association of the UK (UNA-UK) is the UK’s leading independent policy authority on the UN and a grassroots membership organization with a network of supporters across the UK.
 Through education and advocacy, it seeks to promote a strong, credible and effective United Nations.
 UNA-UK members receive the Association’s magazine, New World, and have opportunities to participate in local and national campaigns and events.

-It has involved a variety of activities including informal lunch time discussions with small groups of students, more formal evening panels, and structured workshops where BAFUNCS members set a development problem for teams of students and help to judge the winners.
-Over the 2 year period, ten BAFUNCS members from the London, Surrey, Kent/Sussex, and Overseas Regions have participated with very positive feedback from all concerned.
+It involves a variety of activities including informal lunch time discussions with small groups of students, more formal evening panels, and structured workshops where BAFUNCS members set a development problem for teams of students and help to judge the winners.

-Members of BAFUNCS who are interested in joining UNA-UK, or finding out more about other ways to support its work, should contact UNA-UK’s Membership Officer, Richard Nelmes at firstname.lastname@example.org or tel: 020 7766 3456
+Members of BAFUNCS who are interested in joining UNA-UK, or finding out more about others ways to support its work, should contact UNA-UK’s Outreach Officer, Anneka Patel at Patel@una.org.uk or tel: 0207 776 3454

 League of Nations Centenary

 To mark the centenary of the creation of the League of Nations, BAFUNCS has assembled a four-person team that is researching and drafting a book on its first Secretary-General, Sir Eric Drummond, and his senior colleagues and the legacy that the League left behind.
 This book will show how the early League acquired a high reputation, an achievement that was largely due to officials that Drummond appointed and who, in office, showed courage and imagination – and above all impartiality.
 The publication of the book will be timed to broadly coincide with the centenary in either late 2018 or 2019.